witchessabath/mkdocs/docs/Docker.md

 I installed it using Docker Compose, then configured it via the GUI webinterface.
 As I wanted to use a custom icon for the tab bar and on the site itself, I downloaded `dino.png` on my laptop and moved it to `~/homarr/icons` on my Pi, which I mapped to the logo directory in homarr using the line `- ./icons:/app/public/imgs/logo` under the `volumes:` section of my Docker Compose file.
 You could also connect to the container CLI, navigate to the logo directory and use `wget <icon URL>` to download the icon in the container directly.
-You can then change the icon by specifying the path to it in the 'Settings' page on the Web GUI.
+You can then change the icon by specifying the path to it (in the container) in the 'Settings' page on the Web GUI.

+## Portainer
+I use Portainer to have an overview and comfortable GUI management interface for all my Docker containers.
+I find creating and managing Docker networks, assigning labels to containers, as well as reviewing container logs more comfortable through Portainer.
+It also enables you to connect to a console and act as root user in the container, therefore replacing the need to use the `docker exec -it <containername> sh` command to access the container's CLI.
+Portainer can be installed by creating a volume (`docker volume create portainer_data`) and then pulling the container for it (`docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest`).

+## Paperless
+I use Paperless as a document managagement system.
+I configured it using a Docker Compose file, and added an environment file for more fine-grained configuraions with the entry `env_file: docker-compose.env`.
+The database I use with it is Redis.
+(This is one of the benefits of using Docker Compose - simply start the file with `services:` and define multiple services in the file.)